Friday, April 23, 2023 - 11:59PM CDT

 Through a generous gift from Marilyn Inhofe Davis, in memory of her sister, Joan Inhofe Johnson, we awarded an additional $2,500 cash prize annually through a People’s Choice Award determined by the vote of the live audience attending the Collegiate Division Finals concert.

-Competition Alumni have gone on to prestigeous international careers, but have also performed locally.
-In October 2012, the Signature Symphony at Tulsa Community College featured Jie Yuan (2006 Crescendo Gold Medalist in Piano) performing Rachmaninoff’s 2nd Piano Concerto, and Weixiong Wang (2011 Crescendo Gold Medalist in Clarinet) performing Mozart’s 2nd Clarinet Concerto.
+Competition alumni have gone on to prestigious international careers but have also performed locally.
+In October 2012, the Signature Symphony at Tulsa Community College featured Jie Yuan (2006 Crescendo Gold Medalist in Piano) performing Rachmaninoff’s 2nd Piano Concerto and Weixiong Wang (2011 Crescendo Gold Medalist in Clarinet) performing Mozart’s 2nd Clarinet Concerto.
 In September 2013, Siwoo Kim (2010 Crescendo Gold Medalist in Violin) premiered Dr. Samuel Adler’s 1st Violin Concerto with the Tulsa Symphony Orchestra.